In-context Autoencoder for Context Compression in a Large Language Model: Experiments

-Table \ref{tab:ae_examples} presents two specific examples of the ICAE performing text restoration with 128-length memory slots.
-It demonstrates an interesting behavior when restoring the original context.
-For instance, in the first example, the restored text omits the word ``partner''; in the second example, ``large pretrained language model'' is restored as ``large pretrained model''.
-These restoration errors much resemble the mistakes humans would make when memorizing the same text.
-This suggests that, like humans, the model selectively emphasizes or neglects certain parts of the information during the memorization process based on its own understanding.
-It is also consistent with the finding of our previous research~\citep{peng2023semiparametric}: the stronger the base LLM, the fewer it needs to memorize, and thus the smaller the memorization effort.
-This phenomenon is quite similar to human learning: knowledgeable individuals tend to learn new things more effortlessly, while those with limited knowledge often rely on rote memorization to acquire new information.
-Based on this intuition, it is very likely that a more powerful LLM may support a higher compression ratio without significant forgetting.
+Table \ref{tab:ae_examples} presents 1 specific example of the ICAE performing text restoration, demonstrating an interesting behavior: ``\textit{large pretrained language model}'' is restored as ``\textit{large pretrained model}'' and ``\textit{The results prove}'' is restored as ``\textit{The experimental evidence proves}''.
+These restoration errors resemble mistakes humans would make when memorizing the same text.
+This suggests that, like humans, the model selectively emphasizes or neglects certain parts of the information during the memorization based on its own understanding.
+It is also consistent with \citet{peng2023semiparametric}: the stronger the LLM, the fewer it needs to memorize, and thus the smaller the memorization effort.
+This is similar to human learning: knowledgeable individuals tend to learn more effortlessly, while those with limited knowledge often rely on rote memorization to acquire new information.